Category Archives: Relationships

 • Sharing a laugh builds us up – laughter is good medicine.

-• Sharing in responsibilities, accomplishing tasks together.
+• Sharing responsibilities and accomplishing tasks together.

-• Stand by each other in times of trouble, uniting and pulling together when things get tough… when we encourage each other, we are stronger together.
+• Stand by each other in times of trouble, uniting and pulling together when things get tough… when we encourage each other, we are stronger.

-Most importantly … when we learn to forgive each other, being opened and honest, yet KIND, we become stronger.
+Most importantly, we become stronger when we learn to forgive each other, be open and honest, and be KIND.
 Remember: attack the problem, not each other.

-We encourage each other, consult with each other, spend time with each other, learn and grow from each other.
-No matter what the circumstances, despite feelings, perspectives, weaknesses and “bumps” along the way, when we face life together, find God together, pray together … all of these acts and then some, we can get through it and be stronger together!
+We encourage each other, consult with each other, spend time together, and learn and grow from each other.
+No matter the circumstances, despite feelings, perspectives, weaknesses, and “bumps” along the way, when we face life together, find God together, and pray together—all of these acts and then some—we can get through it and be stronger together!

 My daughter(s) and I have come a long way.